slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Your autonomy is your major legacy.

 Once you’re «bought», it’s hard to escape.
 We all start wanting more independence, yet increasingly live dependent lifestyles.
-The bank owns us.
-Work owns us.
+The bank owns us, work owns us.
 Stop codependence on others and prioritize self-care first.
+Energy and time are limited.
 Money, love, and prosperity follow.
-Energy and time are limited—every moment wasted on others subtracts from your strength.
 Healthy people respect boundaries.

-Hints:

-- Telling your truth isn’t selfish.
+A boundary defines what you want (and don’t want) in the moment.
+Ask: «If I loved myself, would I do this?».
+Telling your truth isn’t selfish.
 What’s more selfless: ensuring you’re cared for so you can care for others, or draining yourself until burnt out, angry, and depressed?
 You can’t give what you lack.
-Serve yourself first—recharge, recuperate, invest in growth and education.
+Serve yourself first, recharge, recuperate, invest in growth and education.
 Only then can you serve others fully.
-- Stand up for yourself, friends, or values.

 A shorter life facing fears beats one avoiding them.
-A boundary defines what you want (and don’t want) in the moment.
-Ask: «If I loved myself at level 10/10, would I do this?»

 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu [-571]*

+> *"I never believed that man’s freedom consisted in doing what he wants, but rather in never doing what he does not want to do."
+-- Jean-Jacques Rousseau [1712]*

 > *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
 -- Oscar Wilde [1854]*